dfelinto/blender-manual/manual/editors/graph_editor/introduction.rst

    Individual Centers
       Rotate the selected keyframe *Bézier* handles.

-Create Ghost Curves (framed F-curve icon)
+Create Ghost Curves (framed F-Curve icon)
    Creates a picture with the current shape of the curves.